-The Charter School shall adhere to an Emergency Preparedness Handbook drafted specifically to the needs of the facility in conjunction with law enforcement and the Fire Marshal.
-This handbook shall include, but not be limited to the following responses: fire, flood, earthquake, terrorist threats, and hostage situations.
+PCS adheres to an Emergency Preparedness Handbook/School Safety Plan drafted specifically to the needs of the facility in conjunction with law enforcement and the Fire Marshal.
+This handbook includes, but not be limited to the following responses: fire, flood, earthquake, terrorist threats, and hostage situations.